BEKK-IoT/getting-started/src/text/tasks/arduino/task3.md

 ` `

 #### Ekstra tip:
-You can get through this taks by copy pasting the code shown in this and the previous two tasks.
+You can get through this taks by copy pasting the code showed here and the previous two tasks.